 - 2 organic bell peppers, chopped (green or red)

 - 1 white onion, chopped

 - 1/4 tsp black pepper

 - Preheat oven to 375F.

 - Halve each acorn squash and place them on a prepared baking tray.
 Slice a sliver off of the bottom of each half so that the squash rest flat on the tray.

 - Use a spoon to remove the core/seeds and place them in a medium bowl.
 Cover the seeds with water.

 - With grapeseed oil, brush the inside of the squash.
 Use roughly half of your salt and pepper to season it.
 Place the squash in the oven and set the timer for 50 minutes.

 - Using your hands, separate the squash seeds from the pulp.
 Discard the pulp and dry the squash seeds with a paper towel.
-Then place the seeds on the other prepared baking tray topped with some salt and set aside.
+Then place the seeds on the other prepared baking tray, top with some salt, and set aside.